cdsittampalam/documentation/docs/Getting Started.md

 7. Once you tapped Authorise or Deny, you will see a confirmation screen.
 8. Click Confirm.
 An Approval Granted or Approval Rejected screen appears.

-### View Requests

-If you tap **Request details** in the Sign in request note, it shows the time, date, location, and device of the request.

 ---

 Navigation
 ----------

-The main screen of the web app includes these buttons for navigating to different sections.
+The screens of the web app includes these buttons for navigating to different sections.
 Clicking a button lets you launch various functions, e.g., viewing approvals.

 |     |     |
 | --- | --- |